 - Any discrepancy between the PJM RTO and a Transmission Owner for a facility rating is logged and reported to the PJM EMS Support Department for resolution.
-The immediate resolution for a rating discrepancy is to use the lower of the two disputed values until a more permanent resolution can be affected. - If it becomes necessary in actual operations to initiate off-cost operation for a facility, the operation is based on PJM RTO security analysis program information, unless a more limiting condition is detected by the Transmission Owner's security analysis program. - When a Transmission Owner's facility is experiencing constraints in an area that has an actual temperature (degrees Fahrenheit) less than the ambient temperature rating set being used by the on-line programs, the actual temperature in the area is used to select a more appropriate rating set for that facility.
+The immediate resolution for a rating discrepancy is to use the lower of the two disputed values until a more permanent resolution can be affected. - If it becomes necessary in actual operations to initiate constraint mitigation, including off-cost operation for a facility, the operation is based on PJM RTO security analysis program information, unless a more limiting condition is detected by the Transmission Owner's security analysis program. - Additional operator actions specific to ambient temperature ratings and dynamic ratings can be found in Sections 2.1.1.1 and 2.1.1.2, respectively. - When a Transmission Owner's facility is experiencing constraints in an area that has an actual temperature (degrees Fahrenheit) less than the ambient temperature rating set being used by the on-line programs, the actual temperature in the area is used to select a more appropriate rating set for that facility.
 The selection is made from the remaining 15 sets.
 This adjustment is exercised when both the PJM RTO and the Transmission Owner are in agreement, and have logged that agreement. - Any adjustment to facility ratings, such as the temporary use of a different rating, must be approved by PJM.
 These changes must be submitted to PJM through the Transmission Equipment Ratings Monitor (TERM) consistent with PJM M-3A: Energy Management System (EMS) Model Updates & Quality Assurance (QA), Appendix A: TERM Processing Ratings Data Check List.
 TERM is an internet-based interactive database located through eDART.
 The procedure and the rating are reviewed prior to approval by PJM.
 If an emergency rating change is needed, the change can initially be approved via phone call to PJM; however, a TERM ticket must still be entered by the next business day.